-SierraWalks.Com specialize in guided and self guided walking holidays in the protected areas of the UNESCO Mediterranean Biosphere Reserve .
-Founded by Michael Newcomb, an independent researcher and environmental campaigner with 15 years experience organizing and leading small groups through the wilder parts of the Spanish speaking world.
+SierraWalks.Com specialize in guided and self guided walking holidays in the national parks and protected areas of South Western Andalucia.
+Founded by Michael Newcomb, local historian & environmental campaigner with over 20 years experience organizing and leading small groups through the wilder parts of the Spanish speaking world.